assareh/workload-identity-vault/README.md

 In this example the tfc-agent can be run anywhere that has access to Vault.
 As opposed to [this tfc-agent-ecs example](https://github.com/assareh/tfc-agent/tree/master/tfc-agent-ecs), with workload identity the agent does not need to be run in the cloud with IAM because Terraform Cloud Workload Identity (JWT tokens) are used to establish trust.

 TODO
-* stable ip
-* container registry
+* AWS container registry instead of docker
-* bring in vault module and use vault provider - remove public 8200
+* error handling in hooks